zotonic/zotonic/doc/ref/tags/tag_cycle.rst

 Will output “bleu blanc rouge bleu ”.

 The list values can be either a string literal, a number literal, a variable or an :index:`automatic id <pair: automatic; id>` (``#name``).

-.. note:: You can not apply filters to the cycle values.